Do you want to know which blogging platform is best for your requirements? A blogger vs WordPress article? You are in the right place!

 Blogger does not have plugins feature.

 WordPress plugins make everything automatic.
 You can use any number of plugins.
 If you are a developer, you can even create a site-specific plugin.

 With these WordPress plugins, creating your eCommerce store or paid search company, or marketing agency is possible.

 Blogger is a simple HTML site.
 It does not have many SEO features, like the featured image, difference excerpts, and featured image for social media, readability test, keyword density checker, etc.

 It’s difficult to optimize your site for Search Engine at Blogger

-WordPress by default solves many Search Engine related issues for your website.
-It does have featured image facility, custom excerpts etc. Apart from that, you can check Keyword density, readability, etc by installing the Yoast SEO Plugin.
+WordPress, by default, solves many Search Engine related issues for your website.
+It does have a featured image facility, custom excerpts, etc. Apart from that, you can check Keyword density, readability, etc., by installing the Yoast SEO Plugin.

 Google Adsense is a big reason for beginners choosing Blogger.
 Because it is comparatively easier to get a Google Adsense approval with Blogger.
 Since Blogger is a hosted platform, you will be getting a hosted Google Adsense account.
 If you need help with Google Adsense, this eBook will be helpful for you.

 Getting an AdSense with WordPress is not an easy task.
 This is because Google has laid down strict rules.